a person typing on a laptop computer

 Why Do I Have Springtails In My Houston Home?

 More so than most pests, springtails are especially attracted to places of high moisture content and humidity.
 If you're finding springtails around your home, do your best to check for any possible sources of excess moisture.
-This includes areas both indoors and outdoors, as if they are in your lawn, it is often only a matter of time before they make their way into your home, especially if there are any leaks or other moisture problems left unattended or unnoticed.
+This includes areas both indoors and outdoors, if they are in your lawn, it is often only a matter of time before they make their way into your home, especially if there are any leaks or other moisture problems left unattended or unnoticed.
 If you need some tips on detecting springtails in your Houston home, here are a few of their more common haunts:

 • Puddles